 Ladoju remembered the joy on his mother's face the last time he went home.
-The joy registered itself in her voice, how she hollered for anyone with ears to hear the news that her son had returned.
+The joy registered itself in her voice, how she hollered for anyone with ears to hear the news her son had returned.

 "Ladoju has come from America, o," she cheered as her friends poured into her house to see his bright face.
-Some of them marveled at the robust Ladoju and prayed that one day God would provide that they, too, could send their children across the ocean to Yankee, to come back fresh.
+Some of them marveled at the robust Ladoju and prayed one day God would provide that they, too, could send their children across the ocean to Yankee, to come back fresh.

 "It's the work of God's own country," Ladoju's mother told her guests.
 Those who did not respond with cries of joy, she wailed curses on them for their silence.

 "Enemies!
 See the people praying for my son's downfall.
 They will not succeed," and with that pronouncement, the enemies were ushered from the house.

 Then there were the family members who, with Ladoju's appearance, suddenly developed problems only money could solve.
 His mother invited them in and promised her son would "take care" of their problems.
 With hearty laughter they shared in the joy that Ladoju was back home, and then they told him how much it would cost for their problems to go away.